zainzafarpro/javascript/README.md

 The third argument in the addEventListner represents the event caputring flag, by default it acts as false. if we set these flags to true and click the #child div then the order of click events will be `Grandparent is Clicked, Parent is clicked, Child is clicked`
 This is called event capturing.

+> if we are using mix-and-match values of event bubbling and capturing then the order will be: Event capturing will happen first and then event bublling will happen.